jarekb123/async_cubits/article_future_stream_cubit.md

 As we can see most of the code is not connected to the business logic, but it's a boilerplate code for handling async fetch operation.
 Even in the small app, this repeated logic will appear several times, so it's better to handle them in a consistent way.

-# Solution - `async_cubits`
+# `async_cubits` package

-The package `async_cubits` contains a set of cubits:
+The package [`async_cubits`](https://github.com/jarekb123/async_cubits) contains a set of cubits:

-* `FutureCubit` - gathers logic that is responsible for handling loading, error, and success states and provides methods for reloading and seamlessly refreshing data
+* `FutureCubit` - implements logic for handling loading, error, and success states and provides methods for reloading and seamlessly refreshing data.
+Typically used to fetch data from some external data source (eg. REST API, GraphQL, local database).
-* `StreamCubit` - gathers logic that is responsible for handling loading, error, and success states for async `Stream` events
+* `StreamCubit` - implements logic for handling loading, error, and success states for async `Stream` events.
+Typically used when the app uses reactive data sources (eg. listenening to Firestore's document changes).
+* `MutationCubit` - implements logic for handling async operations that are invoked by some side effect, eg. when a user taps some button.
+Typically used to mutate state of the backend.

+> `MutationCubit` will be described in next article.

 ## How to use `FutureCubit`?